Teen Marijuana Use

 In 2023, 8.0% of King County teens in grades 8, 10 and 12 had used marijuana in the last 30 days.

-• Trends: The percentage of teens in King County who used marijuana rose from 2006 to 2012 and has been declining since then.
+• Trends: The percentage of teens in grades 8, 10, and 12 in King County who used marijuana rose from 2006 to 2012 and has been declining since then.
 While not definitively related, the decline follows a policy change in 2012 which legalized recreational marijuana use for adults ages 21 and older in Washington, and in addition to the COVID-19 pandemic starting in 2020.
 While current marijuana use among teens in 2023 (8.0%) was the lowest rate ever measured in King County, this issue should be monitored closely as teens have experienced many changes due to the COVID-19 pandemic and associated mitigation strategies.

-• Race and ethnicity: Asian teens (2.8%) and Middle Eastern/North African teens (3.5%) were less likely than the county average to use marijuana, although disaggregated data shows some differences in teen marijuana use by Asian ethnic group.
-Teens identifying as Chinese, Cambodian/Khmer, Indian or Vietnamese had marijuana use rates lower than the county average.
-However, teens identifying as Filipino (8.0%), Korean (5.2%), or Japanese (7.4%) had marijuana use rates similar to the county average.
+• Race and ethnicity: White students had the highest rate of marijuana use at 10.9%.
+Asian teens (2.8%) and Middle Eastern/North African teens (3.5%) were less likely than other race/ethnicity groups of students to use marijuana, although disaggregated data shows some differences in teen marijuana use by Asian ethnic group.
+Filipino (8.0%), Korean (5.2%), Japanese (7.4%) and Vietnamese teens had marijuana use rates higher than that of Asian students overall.

 • Grade level: Marijuana use increased with grade level, from 2.3% among 8th graders, 6.3% among 10th graders and up to 14.6% among 12th graders.

-• Sexual orientation: Teens who identified as lesbian, gay or bisexual (LGB+) had higher rates of marijuana use (12.7%) than the King County average and than teens who identified as heterosexual (7.1%).
+• Sexual orientation: Lesbian, gay or bisexual teens had higher rates of marijuana use (12.7%) than heterosexual (7.1%) teens.

-• Gender: Transgender teens (12.8%) had higher rates of marijuana use than the King County average.
+• Gender: Transgender teens (12.8%) had higher rates of marijuana use than teens who responded as Other Gender, Questioning and cisgender teens.

-• Region: Teens in Seattle (13.0%) were more likely to have used marijuana than the East, South, and North regions of King County.
+• Region: Teens in Seattle (13.0%) were more likely to have used marijuana than teens in the East and South, regions of King County.

 Additional data is available here on teen alcohol and illegal drug use.